-This is the average pay rate above the minimum wage (excluding the managers and any chef).
-At the lower rates, your staff will be less experienced and this means they could be less customer-friendly and less efficient.
-They may also be less practiced in handling stock.
+This is the average pay rate (excluding the managers and any chef).
+For the purposes of simplicity, you can ignore any minimum wage set by law but, at the lower rates, your staff will be less experienced and this means they could be less customer-friendly and less efficient.